ToniWilliams1/toniwilliams1/README.md

  <details>
 <summary>About Me</summary>
 <br>
 Building software that solves problems is what I do.
 I am a meticulous and detail-oriented software engineer specializing in Full Stack Web Development.
-My prior experience with the government inspired me to learn how to improve website navigation issues.
-I have a deep interest in creating systems that improve even the smallest of user satisfaction.
-I have a proven track record of building successful web applications for clients, contributing to free open source, and volunteering with Grassroots organizations.
+With experience in government agencies, I became inspired to learn how to write code to build quality software that solves problems.
+I have a proven track record of building successful full stack web applications for clients, contributing to free open source, and volunteering with grassroots organizations.
 </details>

   <!-- <a href="https://twitter.com/tonistechtalk">